carygravel/perl2python/README.md

 arrayref by using hash or array functions on it.
 In Python, you have to explicitly initialise the dict or list first, so these statements will have to be added.
-- In Perl, you can check whether a hash or array value exists and is defined with
-just:

-        if (defined hash{key}) {...}

-    Depending on the context, in Python this could be either:

-        if (key in hash):

-    or

-        if (hash[key] is not None):

 - Perl has a very loose concept of instance variables in classes.
 In Python, these must previously declared.
 - Perl does not distinguish between instance variables in classes and hash keys.